ogilvieira/FacebookPageFeed/README.md

 # FacebookPageFeed.js

-A simple fanpage feed object.
+A simple javascript class that returns the feed of a specific page

 ```javascript
 var fbFeed = new FacebookPageFeed({